 Internet of Things platforms

-In order to build an IoT solution, different components are required.
+In order to build an Internet of Things solution, different components are required.
 There are the connected or tagged devices, equipped with sensing and data capabilities.
-There is the challenge of connectivity.
+There is the challenge of connectivity which we just tackled, there is the question of analytics.
 You need a strategy.
 Security cannot be an afterthought.
 The list goes on.